joemccall86/gradle-vpn-plugin/README.md

 Note that due to a chicken/egg problem, the VPN plugin can't really help you with repositories in the buildscript section of your project.
 It can only help with compile dependencies.
+UPDATE or you have to put plugin jar file into project and reference as

+    classpath files(gradle/gradle-vpn-plugin.jar)

 TODO
 ---